Joelx/rasax-deployment-guide/README.md

 ![Certificate][Certificate-image]

 This certificate gets managed and auto updated just like it would with cert-bot.
 After the certificate has been issued successfully, you should be able to visit your webservice via https://YOUR-DOMAIN.com .
-However, since the Rasa Deployment isn’t configured for TLS, the WebSocket Connection to Rasa will be broken due to a CORS conflict.<br><br>
+However, since the Rasa deployment isn’t configured for TLS, the WebSocket connection to Rasa will be broken due to a CORS conflict.<br><br>

 Now there are multiple ways to configure SSL/TLS for the Rasa (X) deployment.
 Ideally you would configure a `customConfConfigMap` and the `certificateSecret` and mount the certificate in the nginx pod of your Rasa X deployment.
 I have included an example configuration for the ConfigMap under `custom-nginx-conf-files` to get you started.
 Maybe in the future I will cover that.
 However, today we wanna use the simplest working solution.
 And this is to use our ingress to route traffic over TLS to the nginx backend service of our Rasa X deployment.